GalexDL/SpineVEE/README.md

 # Contact
 - If i missed any potential features that is possible in this version of Pixi or any MAJOR bugs.
 Contact me on twitter: @LostGalex

+# Set-up Guide
+This is a website that you have to run locally.
+If you have no knowledge of how to, its very simple.

+- Download the ZIP file in releases and extract it
+- Download VSCode
+- Go to Extensions and Install 'Live Server' created by Ritwick Dey (https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+- Click File, Open Folder, and click the folder you extracted previously
+- After the project fully loads in, you should see a "Go live" button on the bottom of the screen.
+- which should bring up your browser, if it doesnt type [Insert IP Here]:5500 or 127.0.0.1:5500 into your browser